BottlecapDave/HomeAssistant-ThemeParkAssistant/_docs/index.md

 There are multiple ways of installing the integration.

+### HACS

+While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-ThemeParkAssistant` and category of `integration`.
+Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

 ### Manual

 You should take the latest [published release](https://github.com/BottlecapDave/HomeAssistant-ThemeParkAssistant/releases).
 The current state of `develop` will be in flux and therefore possibly subject to change.